What follows is a list of key principles, applicable to Pulitzer Center employees and to our journalist grantees.

 ***We also strongly recommend reviewing the Freelance Journalist Safety Principles, which includes best practices for freelance journalists and news organizations working in hostile environments.
 We endorse these standards in our own work, supporting freelancers and staff journalists around the world, and we encourage all news outlets and journalism organizations to do the same.

 Violence, harassment and discrimination against any journalist based on gender, race, sexual orientation or disability should not be tolerated under any circumstances.
 Editors and news organizations should employ a zero tolerance policy.
-Media organizations should clearly delineate consequences for engaging in these behaviors; create a safe and confidential environment for reporting such incidents and take immediate action to investigate and hold appropriately accountable the perpetrators of such acts under their employ be they staff, fixers or freelancers.
+Media organizations should clearly delineate consequences for engaging in these behaviors; create a safe and confidential environment for reporting such incidents and take immediate action to investigate and hold appropriately accountable the perpetrators of such acts under their employ be they staff, local reporting partners, or freelancers.
 It is best practice to apply the same anti-discrimination policies to freelancers as to staff.

 Conduct yourself—on and off the job—in ways that enhance the Pulitzer Center's credibility and character.